 Sometimes it is very hard to find something positive in a bad situation, but there is usually something.
 Look hard to find it.
 I believe having a positive attitude helps in healing as you just have to deal with the bad news (cancer in my situation), instead of dealing with both the bad news and feeling down.

 It was just my annual routine mammogram and ultrasound that was performed.
-After I left the appointment, I forgot about having gone, until I received the letter in the mail that said, please call the office, as we found something on the films that need more testing.
+After I left the appointment, I forgot about having gone, until I received the letter in the mail.
+It said, please call the office, as we found something on the films that need more testing.

 Of course, the office was closed the next few days because it was the weekend, and the weekend went by so slow.
 When I talked to others about it, many said, it is probably nothing and I’m sure everything is fine.
 Many people receive a letter similar to this and after a closer look, everything is fine.